Get a property report and suburb profile for any property in Neutral Bay

 Neutral Bay property market performance

 Neutral Bay's property market has remained stable over the past 12 months, with no change in median house and unit values.
-The median house price stands at $2.6 million, while units are priced at $1.06 million, indicating steady demand in the area.
+The median house price stands at $2.48 million, while the median unit price is $1.08 million.
+This stability reflects a balanced demand for both property types in the area.

 Average rent - units$740Past 12 months